Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning Extensions

 \subsection{Sensor Errors and Dynamics Uncertainty}

 In Section~\ref{sec:problem formulation}, we modeled the robot's sensor as a deterministic mapping $\sigma: \S \times \E \rightarrow \O$, which provides observations from a particular state in a given environment.
 This formulation allows us to also incorporate sensor errors.
 Specifically, any errors or randomness in the sensor can be formally included as part of the environment $E \in \E$.
 Thus, in addition to sampling environmental variables such as obstacle locations, geometries, etc., each environment $E$ also samples random variables that prescribe sensor errors from each state $s \in \S$ in the environment.
-This way of modeling sensor errors allows $\sigma$ to be deterministic (since all sources of randomness are included in $E$), allows the sensor errors to be dependent on the relative pose of the robot relative to obstacles (e.g., modeling the fact that depth estimates are often further from ground-truth depth values as distance increases), and also allows us to model correlations in sensor errors from different locations (e.g., capturing the fact that sensor errors from nearby robot locations can be highly correlated).
+This way of modeling sensor errors allows: (i) $\sigma$ to be deterministic (since all sources of randomness are included in $E$), (ii) the sensor errors to be dependent on the relative pose of the robot relative to obstacles (e.g., modeling the fact that depth estimates are often further from ground-truth depth values as distance increases), and (iii) the modeling of correlations in sensor errors from different locations (e.g., capturing the fact that sensor errors from nearby robot locations can be highly correlated).
 Modeling time-varying sensor errors (i.e., different sensor errors from the robot state at different times) is not as immediate, but could potentially be incorporated by augmenting the state space $\S$ to include the time-step.

-In addition to errors in sensing, one can also account for uncertainty in the dynamics of the robot by using a robust planner (see~\cite{hsu_safety_2023} for an overview).
+In addition to errors in sensing, one can also account for uncertainty in the dynamics of the robot by using a robust planner (see~\citep{hsu_safety_2023} for an overview).
 In the experiments described in Section~\ref{sec:hardware}, we incorporate uncertainty by generating plans that prevent the robot from entering the inevitable collision set (cf. Section~\ref{sec:approach-planning}) even with bounded uncertainty in the dynamics.